Sarthk-Singh/Inventory-Manager/README.md

 ---

-## 🤝 Acknowledgements

-- This project was not guided by a course or instructor.
-- It was built entirely through experimentation, debugging, and iteration.
-- ChatGPT was used as a coding assistant during the build.

----

 ## 🧪 Future Improvements
+- 🔐 Separate login for admin and client with DB-stored credentials.
+- 🖨️ Print/export receipts.

-- Add login/auth system
+- 📦 Add stock import/export from CSV.
-- Export inventory to CSV
-- Sort/filter/search capabilities
-- Better UI (themes, layout)
+- 🎨 Enhanced UI with JavaFX or modern themes.

 ---

-> Built with curiosity, caffeine, and Stack Overflow tabs 🧠☕💻
+> Built with curiosity, caffeine, and a dash of stubbornness 🚀
-> — *Sarthak (aka Sam)*
+> — *Sarthak (Sam)*